 The aim of the day is to teach the teenagers about BP and the energy industry, whilst also helping them to develop their creativity, problem solving skills and basic business knowledge.
 The graduates and interns that supported the event also develop their communication skills through mentoring and they have the opportunity to have fun inspiring school pupils with the wealth of knowledge that a career in STEM subjects can bring.

 Each of the teams were assigned a BP graduate or intern as a mentor during the event.
 They had not seen the challenge brief before arriving at BP’s International Centre for Business and Technology (ICBT) in Sunbury for the event to ensure that no team was given a head-start.
 The objective of the challenge was for each team to generate as much profit as possible by constructing and selling miniature offshore platforms, while minimising the material costs required for construction by optimising their design.
 Teams were briefed by their mentors on the Capital Value Process, BP's project management process used to execute a project.
-The teams then had to develop a platform design in line with set criteria and build as many platforms as they could using the range of high performance materials available for them to purchase: straws, plastic cups, napkins and wooden stirrers.
+The teams then had to develop a platform design in line with set criteria and build up to three platforms using the range of high performance materials available for them to purchase: straws, plastic cups, napkins, card and wooden stirrers.

-Each constructed platform was tested by members of the NGCC, Pratik Acharya, operations critical telecommunications engineering graduate, Yash Dongre, control and automation engineering graduate and John Dalgarno, electrical engineering graduate.
+Each constructed platform was tested by members of the NGCC, Basel Razouk, subsea engineer graduate, David Smith, applied geophysics graduate and Emilie Lunddahl, process engineer graduate.
 They tested against the original design criteria and awarded a value based on its performance.
 Rigorous tests were conducted to assess the platform size, strength and stability.
 Each team received a value of $1M for every cm2 of platform surface area, $100M for being able to hold a table tennis ball on the top without it rolling off, $100M for holding the weight of one 500ml water bottle, $200M for holding the weight of two bottles, $350M for three and $500M for four and finally $100M for a height of 12cm, $200M for 16cm and $400M for 20cm.

 The final score was the difference between the value of their completed platform and the cost of the construction materials.

 The event was a huge success with all teams thoroughly enjoying the challenge and creating a variety of innovative platform designs.
-Some teams opted to create many low performance, cost effective platforms whilst other teams chose to construct fewer high performance platforms.
+Some teams opted to create two low performance, cost effective platforms whilst other teams chose to construct a single, high performance platform.

-Congratulations to Heathside School in Weybridge who were awarded the title of 2016 Young Scientist Day Champions by achieving the near impossible goal of low cost and high performance through a combination of inventive design and shrewd procurement strategy.
+Congratulations to Thamesmead School in Shepperton who were awarded the title of 2017 Young Scientist Day Champions by achieving the near possible goal of low cost and high performance through a combination of inventive designs and a shrewd procurement strategy.